This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When the damage is more severe and includes tears and rips, even corrective surgery cannot typically restore full function to the arm.
 These children will face lifelong disabilities.

-How the Brachial Plexus Gets Damaged
+How Does the Brachial Plexus Get Damaged?

 If the stretching is hard enough, it can even rip the nerves.
-This kind of damage occurs when the baby’s arm, shoulder, or lower body is pulled too hard coming out of the birth canal while the head remains inside.
+This kind of damage occurs when the baby’s arm, shoulder, or lower body is pulled too hard, coming out of the birth canal while the head remains inside.

-Risk factors for such an injury include:
+Risk factors for a brachial plexus birth injury include:

 - Long and difficult labor